joelmackenz/loving-sitter/README.md

 ## Usage

--   For basic sign-in access, the project requires a .env file in the server folder, containing at least this:
+-   For basic sign-in access, the project requires a .env file in the server folder, containing at least this:<br>
-    JWT_SECRET=<any string>
+    JWT_SECRET=[any string]<br>
-    Ideally, the project is also connected to MongoDB and Amazon S3.
+    Ideally, the project is also connected to MongoDB and Amazon S3.<br>
-    For MongoDB access, include a string labelled as such:
+    For MongoDB access, include a string labelled as such:<br>
-    MONGO_URI=""
+    MONGO_URI="[mongo URI]"<br>
-    For Amazon S3, include the following:
+    For Amazon S3, include the following:<br>
     BUCKET_NAME, ACCESS_KEY, SECRET_ACCESS_KEY, REGION
 -   With the .env file in place, run npm start on the client folder, and npm run dev in the server
 -   When the project opens in the browser, sign up on the front page, or use the demo account by pressing the "demo" button